On submodules of standard modules: Introduction

+In Theorem \ref{thm:F}.a the L-parameter has a weaker property instead of being open, a version of \eqref{eq:0.scopen}.
+The analogy between parts (a) and (b) of Theorem \ref{thm:F} is one reason to believe in Conjecture \ref{conj:C}.a.

-Altogether the above results prove the version of Conjecture \ref{conj:C} for (twisted) graded Hecke algebras of geometric type.
+Altogether the above results prove a version of Conjecture \ref{conj:C}.b for (twisted) graded Hecke algebras of geometric type.
 Theorem \ref{thm:D} applies that in the cases where the reduction from $\Rep (\mc G (F))^{\mf s}$ to twisted graded Hecke algebras works well.

-Similarly, Theorem \ref{thm:E} uses that when a nice LLC via graded Hecke algebras of geometric type is available.
+In Lemma \ref{lem:1.9} and Theorem \ref{thm:1.10} (which comes from \cite{AMS2}), we check that irreducible $\mh H (G,M,\cE)$-modules which are tempered or essentially discrete series have open parameters.
+That goes into Theorem \ref{thm:E}, when a nice local Langlands correspondence via graded Hecke algebras of geometric type is available.

 {\arabic{section}.\arabic{equation}} \counterwithin*{equation}{section}